Cmajewski/Cmajewski.github.io/_posts/2020-05-23-rails_associations_has_many_to_many.markdown

 ![](https://i.postimg.cc/R02Y71C5/Untitled-Diagram.png)

 However, this association didn't account for more than one user tuning in and taking each listed workout class.
-To account for this more dynamic many to many relationship, I adjusted this association to a has many to many relationship.
+To account for this more dynamic many to many relationship, I adjusted the association to a has many to many relationship.

 ![](https://i.postimg.cc/QxjyJdDt/Untitled-Diagram.jpg)